-- 22. This IAIS Application Paper should be read in the context of the proportionality principle, as described in the Introduction to the ICPs: "Supervisors have the flexibility to tailor their implementation of supervisory requirements and their application of insurance supervision to achieve the outcomes stipulated in the Principle Statements and Standards."
-When reading the advice, illustrations, recommendations and examples of good practice provided in this paper, it is important to keep proportionality in mind. - 23.
-Closely related but distinct from the concept of proportionality is the concept of risk-based supervision, in which more supervisory activities and resources are allocated to insurers, lines of business or market practices that pose the greatest risk to policyholders, the insurance sector or the financial system as a whole.
+- 28. Risk-based supervision implies that supervisory activities and resources are allocated to insurers, lines of business or market practices in line with the level of risk to policyholders, the insurance sector or the financial system as a whole.
+In the context of AI systems, it is acknowledged that there are different types of AI systems and use cases carrying different levels of risks.
 For example, an AI system used for efficient document retrieval will carry less risk than one determining the claim payouts to policyholders.
-Where appropriate, this paper provides practical examples of the application of the proportionality principle and risk-based supervisory practices. - 24.
-In the context of AI, proportionality and risk-based supervision are particularly relevant given (i) wide dispersion in views as to what can be classified as an AI system and (ii) the extensive variety of AI use cases being applied across many aspects of an insurer's business model, raising various levels of risk.
-Such differences influence the likelihood and severity of the potential risk these systems pose should they not perform as intended, for both the customer and insurer.
-The governance and risk management measures required to mitigate risks arising from AI are also influenced by the type of AI use case and the context in which it is used. - 25.
+And supervisory expectations will be higher for the use of AI systems affecting retail customers compared to commercial customers as is consistent with the ICPs10. - 29.
 A framework that distinguishes between various levels of risk can support both the application of proportionality as well as risk-based supervision.
-It can ensure that time and resources are allocated to higher-risk AI use cases that present the greatest potential harm to consumers and business model implications for an insurer, while also ensuring that proportionate time and resources are applied to medium-risk AI use cases as well as the AI use cases with the least potential risk, as appropriate. - 26.
-The following table provides guidance on criteria or characteristics that supervisors and insurers could consider when assessing and assigning a level of risk to an AI system.
-Each criterion is grouped into two broad categories that capture whether the assessment requires (i) an evaluation of outcomes or (ii) a technical evaluation of the underlying model.
-This recognises that the supervision of AI systems requires a combination of outcomes (eg assessing implications for policyholders) and technical-focused activities (eg assessing data/model validation).
-The list is not intended to be exhaustive; rather it is intended to support the development of suitable risk-based criteria that reflect the specificities of the legal, societal and jurisdictional aspects in which insurers operate.
+It can ensure that supervisory resources are allocated to higher-risk AI use cases that present the greatest potential for market conduct and/or prudential risk. - 30.
+Table 3 provides illustrative guidance on certain criteria or characteristics that supervisors and insurers could consider when assessing and assigning a level of risk to an AI system.
+Each criterion is grouped into two broad categories that capture whether the assessment requires an evaluation of outcomes or a technical evaluation of the underlying model.
+This recognises that the supervision of AI systems requires a combination of outcomes (eg assessing implications for policyholders, especially retail customers) and technical-focused activities (eg assessing data/model validation). - 31.
+This is not a checklist; rather, it is intended to support the development of suitable risk-based frameworks that can reflect the specificities of the legal, societal and jurisdictional aspects in which insurers operate.
+Note that the large number of listed criteria reflects the variety of ways Al systems are or could be deployed within organisations.
+The relevance and importance of each criterion should reflect the Al systems that are being considered and deployed across an insurer's business model.